47rooks/bible-software-modules/README.md

 # bible-software-modules
-This repository contains modules developed for bible software such as Accordance, MyBible.
+This repository contains modules developed for bible software such as Accordance and MyBible.